troystribling/BlueCap/README.md

 public func removeAllServices() -> Future<Void>
 ```

-All methods return a [SimpleFutures](https://github.com/troystribling/SimpleFutures) Future<Void>.
+All methods return a [SimpleFutures](https://github.com/troystribling/SimpleFutures) *Future&lt;Void&gt;*.
 The methods can only be used before PeripheralManager begins advertising.

 The BlueCap MutableService methods are,